 According to Help Scout, about 70% of buying experiences are based on how a customer feels.
 So make them feel good.
 Otherwise, you stand to lose that customer.
 About 68% of businesses have lost a customer because they felt neglected.

 Take Your Customer Service to a New Level

 If it isn't feasible to send a handwritten thank-you note to every customer, try sending one to your best customers or clients and see what kind of positive reaction you get.
-By segmenting high-value customers, you can improve upon an already positive relationship.
+By segmenting high-value customers, you can us this direct mail marketing idea to improve upon an already positive relationship.

 There are other ways to segment with your business handwriting, too.